Koh Samui Mushrooms: All You Need To Know

-You can expect to get 2–3 more flushes from your fruiting chambers.
+You can expect 2–3 more flushes from your fruiting chambers.

-If you see any signs of mold forming, remove the cake immediately to prevent it from spreading.
+If you see any mold forming, remove the cake immediately to prevent it from spreading.
 Eventually, your fruiting chamber will produce fewer and fewer mushrooms and succumb to mold.

 Koh Samui Magic Mushroom Variations & Genetic Relatives